noagonzale38/docs/src/setup/individual.md

 - _Please note, the selected channel must already exist._

 ## Additional Settings
-Additional settings are available on the [dashboard](./dashboard.md), such as [reaction panels](./panels.md).
+Additional settings are available on the [dashboard](./dashboard.md), such as [ticket panels](./panels.md).
 It is advised that you read these guides next.